shreyamusini/power.outages-project/README.md

   frameborder="0"
 ></iframe>

-We performed a permutation test to examine the missingness of ANOMALY.LEVEL and CLIMATE.REGION.
-The graph below shows the distribution of the TVDs calculated from our permutation test for determining the missingness of the anomaly level of that respecttive power outage vs the climate region in which the outage occured (ANOMALY.LEVEL vs CLIMATE.REGION).
-From the graph and our permutation test, we received a p-value of 0.632, meaning that the missingness of climate region is not very dependent on anomaly level.
+As well, we investigated the missingness of the values of ANOMALY.LEVEL and CLIMATE.REGION because when we examined the missingness of the details, we saw that an approxiamately equal proportions of missing anomaly levels and not missing values between the South climate region and other regions.
+The graph below shows the distribution of the climate region being South and the proportion of the anomaly being missing or not missing.

 <iframe
   src="assets/fig20.html"